awsdocs/aws-kms-developer-guide/doc_source/policy-evaluation.md

 Bob is a user in account 1 \(111122223333\)\.
 He is allowed to use a CMK in account 2 \(444455556666\) in [cryptographic operations](concepts.md#cryptographic-operations)\.
 How is this possible?

 **Tip**
 When evaluating cross\-account permissions, remember that the key policy is specified in the CMK's account\.
 The IAM policy is specified in the caller's account, even when the caller is in a different account\.
+For details about providing cross\-account access to CMKs, see [Allowing users in other accounts to use a CMK](key-policy-modifying-external-accounts.md)\.
 + The key policy for the CMK in account 2 allows account 2 to use IAM policies to control access to the CMK\.
 + The key policy for the CMK in account 2 allows account 1 to use the CMK in cryptographic operations\.
 However, account 1 must use IAM policies to give its principals access to the CMK\.
 + An IAM policy in account 1 allows the `ExampleRole` role to use the CMK in account 2 for cryptographic operations\.